mmacferrin/NSIDC_file_reader/README.md

                             Size of .bin file header (in bytes).
 (Default: 0) -element_size ELEMENT_SIZE, -es ELEMENT_SIZE
                             Size of each numerical .bin data element (in bytes).
+                            Typically 1 or 2 for NSIDC files.
 (Default: 2)
       -output_type OUTPUT_TYPE, -ot OUTPUT_TYPE
                             Output data type: 'int' or 'float'.
-Default 'int'.
+Default 'float'.
       -multiplier MULTIPLIER, -m MULTIPLIER
                             Use a multiplier.
-With 'auto', defaults to 1 for integers (no mod) and 0.1 for floating-point.
+With 'auto', defaults to 1 (no mod) for integer output and 0.1 for floating-point (2731 -> 273.1).
 If you want to use a different multiplier, put the number here.
       --signed, -s          If set, read binary data as signed numbers.
 (Default: unsigned)
       --verbose, -v         Increase output verbosity.

 ### read_bin.py
-    usage: python read_bin.py [-h] [-resolution RESOLUTION] [-hemisphere HEMISPHERE] [-header_size HEADER_SIZE] [-element_size ELEMENT_SIZE]
+    usage: read_bin.py [-h] [-resolution RESOLUTION] [-hemisphere HEMISPHERE] [-header_size HEADER_SIZE] [-element_size ELEMENT_SIZE]
                        [-output_type OUTPUT_TYPE] [-multiplier MULTIPLIER]
                        [--signed]